HongyuanJia8/cse15l-lab-reports/lab-report-5.md

     grep "Tests run" Xiafile.txt
 fi
 ```

 This condition was true, because the last command ran successfully with an exit code of 0 which leads to the if-condition here being evaluated to true.
+So the system prints "Tests all passes" to let user know.

 ```
 else